alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2020-10-18-australia-in-the-post-pandemic-world.md

 ### Vitamin D supplementation

 The Covid-19 second wave in the northern hemisphere has made it clear that this virus is highly seasonal.
-But why are viruses seasonal?
-In general, it is assumed that viral seasonality is driven by changes in sunlight, temperature and humidity.
+But why are viruses seasonal anyway?
+While this is not fully understood, it is generally assumed that virus seasonality is caused by changes in sunlight, temperature and humidity.

-In this section, I show that emerging evidence suggests that sunlight and its impact on vitamin D levels could be the main driver of seasonality.
+In this section, however, I show that emerging evidence suggests that sunlight and its impact on vitamin D levels could be the main driver of seasonality.
 Vitamin D supplementation, therefore, could have a large effect on slowing Covid-19 transmission.

 #### Hope-Simpon's seasonal stimulus